 SOCI-2060 Sociology of Gender: (3.0 credit hours) The study of gender from a sociological perspective develops an appreciation for how social structure, institutions, and culture shape gender roles and the lives of those who play these roles; and for how, at the same time, gender roles shape culture, institutions, and social structure.
 This course will also attend to the 'inherent or constructed' debate about gender roles, the role of the media in shaping gender, and the intertwining of gender and family, politics, work, and religion.
 Prerequisite: SOCI-1110.

 POLS/SOCI/PHIL-2600 Social and Political Philosophy: (3.0 credit hours) What is human nature?
 Should society be organized to reflect this?
 What is justice?
 Are states coercive by nature?
 How does property inform politics?
 What is ethical citizenship?
-These questions are explored through a survey of Western political thinkers including Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, de Gouges, Burke, Wollstonecraft, Mill, and Marx, and by examining their contemporary legacy.
+These questions are explored through a survey of Western political thinkers—including Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, de Gouges, Burke, Wollstonecraft, Mill, and Marx—and examining their contemporary legacy.

 PSYC/SOCI-2700 Interpersonal Communication: (3.0 credit hours) An examination of the multilevel communication processes that underlie and support social interaction and relationship formation and change.
 Special attention will be given to the differences and connections between verbal and nonverbal communication and to the rules and rituals of social interaction in everyday life.
 Prerequisite: PSYC-1020 or SOCI-1110 or PCTS-1110.